cookiesncream716/helloWorld2/README.md

 })
 ```

-5. *(optional)* In the getStyle method, add some style.
+5. *(optional)* In the getStyle method, add some more style.
 Let's just move the calendar to the center of the plugin area and away from `countText`.

 ```
 TextField: {